agustinchiarotto/technicalChallengeBackend/README.md

 ---

 **Objective**
-The objective of this code is to respond to the functionality presented in the Kin+Carta backend challenges.
+The objective of this code is to respond to the functionality presented in the _Deleted Name_ backend challenges.
 It has different endpoints detailed in the api.html file.

 ---